Klimpen/tis-100/readme.md

 ## Notes

 - Cycles are synchronized between all cores.
 - All computation happens simultaneously.
-Then, all `pc` registers are updated simultaneously.
+Then, all `PC` registers are updated simultaneously.
 - If the system's state is exactly the same as the previous one, without waiting for external I/O, an error indicating a deadlock is raised.
 - If a core needs to look off the "edge" of the grid while linking to an adjacent core, it wraps around to the core on the other end of the same row/column.
 - `PC` will automatically wrap to the start of the program, if it would auto-increment past the end of the program.
 Writing an out of bounds value to `PC` is an error.
 Writing to `IMM` cannot change the size of the program at runtime.